 - Try not to move around when you are speaking, if you have to move, try and face the child as much as possible.

-- Ensure that directions, safety signs/equipment and all instructions are all dispalyed correctly before you let children living with deafness take part in your groups activities.
+- Ensure that directions, safety signs/equipment and all instructions are all displayed correctly before you let children living with deafness take part in your group's activities.

 - Try and use visual aids when appropriate.

-- Interact audio/video components in to your groups activities.
+- Include interactive audio/video components in your group's activities.